platformsh/platformsh-docs/docs/src/configuration/services/postgresql.md

 {{< image-versions image="postgresql" status="supported" >}}

+{{< note >}}
+Upgrading to PostgreSQL 12 using the `postgis` extension is not currently supported.
+Attempting to upgrade with this extension enabled will result in a failed deployment that will require support intervention to fix.

+See the [Upgrading to PostgreSQL 12 with `postgis`](#upgrading-to-postgresql-12-with-the-postgis-extension) section below for more details.
+{{< /note >}}

 ### Deprecated versions

 The following versions are available but are not receiving security updates from upstream, so their use is not recommended.
 They will be removed at some point in the future.